preston/fhir-controller/README.md

 1. Presenting your Markdown-formatted instructions or tutorial.
 1. Loading a preset sequence of FHIR bundles to a given FHIR server in order.
 1. Providing ordered resource links to guide the user through initial usage.
 1. Deleting of all records en masse, if supported by the server driver.
-Currently this is only supported by the HAPI driver that relies on a HAPI-specific "$expunge" operation.
+Currently this is supported by the HAPI and WildFHIR drivers that use non-standard operations.

 The stack controller operates purely in-browser and makes all FHIR API calls via REST.
 There are no other server-side API calls.